mohammadkabir2003/csc47300-team-source-control/README.md

 - Validates form inputs
 - Stores newly created users locally.
-- Redirects to login page after success.
+- Redirects to profile age (logged in state) after success

 ---
-***All commits starting from "Implemented login feature" to "Signup page added" are part of HW #4***
+***All commits starting from "Implemented login feature" to "HW4 Final Submission" are part of HW #4***